 Educational ecosystem: Building interconnected content that keeps prospects in your company’s orbit

-Leading SaaS companies invest 25-40% of their marketing budgets in creating this knowledge moat, recognizing it as one of the few defensible advantages in the digital landscape.
+Early-stage SaaS companies often invest a large share of their marketing budget in content (commonly 20–30%), while more mature companies spend less — but many treat it as one of the few defensible advantages in the digital landscape.

 Conclusion and Theoretical Framework Summary